felixleopoldo/benchpress/docs/source/installation.rst

         git clone https://github.com/felixleopoldo/benchpress.git path/to/benchpress

-2. Install Ubuntu on `VirtualBox <https://www.virtualbox.org/>`_ following `these instructions <https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview>`_.
+2. Install `Ubuntu <https://ubuntu.com/>`_ on `VirtualBox <https://www.virtualbox.org/>`__ following `these instructions <https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview>`_.
 Create a dynamic hard drive with about 40 GB of space.
-3. Share *path/to/benchpress* on macOS/Windows folder to the virtual machine at *path/to/sharedfolder* using `this guide <https://carleton.ca/scs/tech-support/troubleshooting-guides/creating-a-shared-folder-in-virtualbox/>`_ and change the permission using `this <https://dev.to/rahedmir/virtualbox-cannot-access-shared-folder-items-permission-denied-fixed-59mi>`_ guide
+3. Share *path/to/benchpress* on `macOS <https://en.wikipedia.org/wiki/MacOS>`_/`Windows <https://en.wikipedia.org/wiki/Microsoft_Windows>`_ folder to the virtual machine at *path/to/sharedfolder* using `this guide <https://carleton.ca/scs/tech-support/troubleshooting-guides/creating-a-shared-folder-in-virtualbox/>`_ and change the permission using `this <https://dev.to/rahedmir/virtualbox-cannot-access-shared-folder-items-permission-denied-fixed-59mi>`_ guide.
-4. Do steps 2-4 for Linux on the virtual Ubuntu machine.
+4. Do steps 2-4 for :ref:`linuxx` on the virtual `Ubuntu <https://ubuntu.com/>`_ machine.